-6.2.5.1.5 FMT_MTD.1/INI_ENA Management of TSF data - Writing of Initialization Data and Pre-personalization Data personalization Data to the Manufacturer.
+6.2.5.1.5 FMT_MTD.1/INI_ENA Management of TSF data - Writing of Initialization Data and Pre-personalization Data

-Dependencies: FMT_SMF.1 Specification of management functions

-FMT MTD.1.1/INI ENA The TSF shall restrict the ability to write the Initialization Data and Pre-
+Hierarchical to: No other components.
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/INI_EN A The TSF shall restrict the ability to write the Initialization Data and Pre- personalization Data to the Manufacturer .